-The majority of philosophy lectures or classes are held at the Philosophy Centre or the Examination Schools.
+The majority of Philosophy lectures and classes are held at the Philosophy Centre or the Examination Schools.

 Some lectures are held in colleges.
-For information on access to any lectures held in colleges, please contact the Administrator if you need additional information (firstname.lastname@example.org; tel.
-01865-276925).
-If there are access difficulties for any lecture series which you wish to attend, please inform the Administrator to discuss adjustments or surrogates.
+For information on access to these, or if there are access difficulties for any series you wish to attend, please contact the Administrative Assistant to discuss your needs.

 The Philosophy Faculty offers a wide range of lectures, and there is flexibility about which lectures you attend in which term.
-Hence, even if you have a declared disability, the lecturer may not be aware that you have chosen to attend a particular lecture series.
-All our lecturers are informed of the University’s Guidelines on Giving Accessible Lectures, but it may be helpful for a lecturer to be reminded, for example, that a student who lip-reads intends to attend the lecture series.
-If you do not wish to discuss your needs with the individual lecturer, you may like to flag them to the Disability Officer (Dr Hilla Wait, email@example.com; tel.
-01865-615349), or the Undergraduate Studies Officer (Mr James Knight, firstname.lastname@example.org ) or the Graduate Studies Officer (Ms Iris Geens, email@example.com), who will try to ensure that the lecture is presented in a way that meets your needs.
+Therefore, even if you have a declared disability, the lecturer may not be aware that you have chosen to attend a particular lecture series.
+All our lecturers are informed of the University’s guidelines on making lectures inclusive but it may be helpful for a lecturer to be reminded, for example, that a student who lip-reads intends to attend the lecture series.
+If you do not wish to discuss your needs with the individual lecturer, you may like to flag them to the Disability Officer, who will try to ensure that the lecture is presented in a way that meets your needs.

 Where handouts are available for individual lecture series, we can arrange for them to be available in advance or produced in alternative formats.
 It is also possible for lectures to be recorded, or for some students to use note-takers, by putting in place a Student Support Plan.
 Students wishing to discuss their needs should contact the Disability Advisory Service for further information.